modora

 • if the user does not provide a valid settings file, the skill must stop instead of falling back to server defaults

-• skill scripts require explicit acknowledgement before sending credentials to the remote MoDora service
+• skill scripts require explicit acknowledgement before contacting the remote MoDora service

 Required settings file